Seraphim of Sarov: Life

 Born 19 July (O.S.)
 1754, Seraphim was baptized with the name of Prochor, after Prochorus, one of the first Seven Deacons of the Early Church and the disciple of John the Evangelist.
 His parents, Isidore and Agathia Moshnin, lived in Kursk, Russia.
 His father was a merchant.
-According to Eastern Orthodox Church tradition, a wonderworking icon of the Theotokos (Virgin Mary), Our Lady of Kursk, healed the young boy.
-Seraphim later experienced a number of visions.
+He took part in the building of the Sergievsko-Kazansky Cathedral in Kursk, but died before its completion.
+His mother would take young Prochor to visit the church while under construction.
+On one occasion, the seven-year-old accidentally fell from the bell tower.
+According to Eastern Orthodox Church tradition, a wonderworking icon of the Theotokos (Virgin Mary), Our Lady of Kursk, protected the young boy.

-In 1775, at the age of 17, he visited Dorothea of Kiev.
+In 1775, aged 17, he visited Dorothea of Kiev.
 In 1777, at the age of 19, he joined the Sarov monastery as a novice (poslushnik).
-He was officially tonsured (took his monastic vows) in 1786 and given the religious name of Seraphim (which means "fiery" or "burning" in Hebrew).
+He was officially tonsured (took his monastic vows) in 1786 and given the religious name of Seraphim (which refers to Seraph-angels in the Bible).
 Shortly afterwards, he was ordained a hierodeacon (monastic deacon).
 In 1793, he was ordained as a hieromonk (monastic priest) and became the spiritual leader of the Diveyevo Convent, which has since come to be known as the Seraphim-Diveyevo Convent.

 Soon after this, Seraphim retreated to a log cabin in the woods outside Sarov monastery and led a solitary lifestyle as a hermit for 25 years.
 During this time his feet became swollen to the point that he had trouble walking.
 Sarov's eating and fasting habits became more strict.
 At first he ate bread obtained from the monastery and vegetables from his garden, then only vegetables.
 For three years, he ate only grass.